History of Wuhan: 1954 Yangtze River floods

 The Changjiang Water Resources Commission was re-established in February 1950 with its headquarters seated in Wuhan.

 From June to September 1954, the Yangtze River Floods were a series of catastrophic floodings that occurred mostly in Hubei Province.
 Due to unusually high volume of precipitation as well as an extraordinarily long rainy season in the middle stretch of the Yangtze River late in the spring of 1954, the river started to rise above its usual level in around late June.
 Despite efforts to open three important flood gates to alleviate the rising water by diverting it, the flood level continued to rise until it hit the historic high of 44.67 m in Jingzhou, Hubei and 29.73 m in Wuhan.
-The number of dead from this flood was estimated at around 33,000, including those who died of plague in the aftermath of the disaster.
+The number of dead from this flood was estimated at 33,000, including those who died of plague in the aftermath of the disaster.

 In 1969, a large stone monument was erected in the riverside park in Hankou honoring the heroic deeds in fighting the 1954 Yangtze River floods.